phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 tags = ["Social", "Hosting", "Domains", "Mastodon", "Fediverse"]
 +++

-*UPDATE 2024-03-03: I no longer recommend using [Oracle's free-tier](https://www.oracle.com/cloud/free/) services as they locked me out of my account without warning, with no way to contact a human for support.*

-The steps below still work, but I would recommend you run your Mastodon instance on your own hardware in-house, or try [Google's free tier](https://cloud.google.com/free/docs/free-cloud-features#compute) (though it probably won't have enough storage — maybe try [GoToSocial](https://gotosocial.org/)), otherwise (and yes this is not free forever but hey whatever) try to find a cheap VPS on [LowEndBox](https://lowendbox.com/).

-Good luck!

----

-My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org/about) for a while now, over a year at least.
+My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org/about) (update: now at [ms.phocks.org](https://ms.phocks.org) ... see updates below for explanation) for a while now, over a year at least.
 All up, I've paid zero dollars to keep it running.
 I've had a few people ask me to write up something about it, so here it is.

 If you're comfortable logging into a Linux server via <abbr title="Secure Shell">SSH</abbr> and running commands you shouldn't have any major troubles setting it up, but it will take a few hours of work.
 Enjoy!